sittisak123/jekyll-now/about.md

 ---
 layout: page
-title: sittisak123
+title: about sittisak123
 permalink: /about/
 ---

-Some information about you!
+Some information about sittisak123!

 ### More Information